New information regarding proposal calls is now available below. Last page update: June 2, 2026

 View: ALS Operating Schedule

 - 2026-2 Cycle (July–December): No beam in the second half of 2026.
-The ALS will shut down in early July for the replacement of the switch station through which all power at the ALS comes.
+The ALS will shut down in early July through the end of the calendar year for the replacement of the switch station through which all power for the ALS accelerator comes.

-Regular shorter maintenance shutdowns and accelerator physics shifts will continue as usual.
-They are critical to maintain reliable operation of the current ALS, and accelerator physics time helps minimize the ALS-U commissioning risk.
+Regular shorter maintenance shutdowns and accelerator physics shifts will continue as usual, but additional time will be needed each week to support the accumulator ring commissioning.
+This schedule is critical to maintain reliable operation of the current ALS, and accelerator physics time helps minimize the ALS-U commissioning risk.
 See the Operating Schedule for the latest information.

 Proposal call plans